MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

         The network address currently in use.
 For clients, this is the address of the server that is connected to.
 For servers, this is the local address.
 This is set to ‘localhost’ by default.
 A Fully Qualified Domain Name (FQDN) can be used by clients in this field.

     -   **maxConnections**
         Maximum number of clients connected to a server.
 Note that host is a server and one client.
-Transports may also have their own setting for this, otherwise they either copy this value or leave it to Mirror to manage the limit.
+Transports may also have their own setting for this, otherwise they either copy this value or leave it to MirrorNG to manage the limit.
 -   **SpawnInfo**
     You can expand this section of the inspector to access spawn-related settings, listed below

     -   **playerPrefab**
-        Define the default prefab Mirror should use to create player game objects on the server.
-Mirror creates Player game objects in the default handler for AddPlayer on the server.
+        Define the default prefab MirrorNG should use to create player game objects on the server.
+MirrorNG creates Player game objects in the default handler for AddPlayer on the server.
 Implement OnServerAddPlayer to override this behavior.

     -   **autoCreatePlayer**
-        Tick this checkbox if you want Mirror to automatically create player game objects on connect, and when the Scene changes.
+        Tick this checkbox if you want MirrorNG to automatically create player game objects on connect, and when the Scene changes.
 This checkbox is ticked by default.

     -   **playerSpawnMethod**
-        Define how Mirror should decide where to spawn new player game objects.
+        Define how MirrorNG should decide where to spawn new player game objects.
 This is set to Random by default.

         -   **random**
             Choose Random to spawn players at randomly chosen `startPositions`.